NCC/NSS/Rotaract

 National Cadet Corps

 The National Cadet Corps (NCC) Army Wing was established at Presidency University in 2021, under the aegis of the 3 Kar Battalion, Bengaluru.
 The NCC cadet strength at Presidency University comprises one company of 160 cadets, including both male and female participants.
-Lieutenant (NCC) Dr. Y. Narasimha Raja, an assistant professor at the Presidency School of Management, serves as the Associate NCC Officer (ANO) for this unit.
-He successfully completed his Direct Commission training at the Officers Training Academy (OTA) in Kamptee, Maharashtra.
-Ms. Archana Basapur, who serves as Girls Cadets Administrator (GCA), holds an NCC C certificate.
+The unit is overseen by an Associate NCC Officer (ANO) and a Girls Cadets Administrator.

 Image